ropensci/aorsf/README.md

 ## Examples

-The `orsf()` function can fit several types of ORSF ensembles.
-My personal favorite is the accelerated ORSF because it has a great combination of prediction accuracy and computational efficiency (see [JCGS paper](https://doi.org/10.1080/10618600.2023.2231048)).<sup>2</sup>
+The `orsf()` function can fit several types of oblique RFs.
+My personal favorite is the accelerated oblique survival RF because it has a great combination of prediction accuracy and computational efficiency (see [JCGS paper](https://doi.org/10.1080/10618600.2023.2231048)).<sup>2</sup>